geoffhunter/gedcom-reporter/README.md

+# gedcom-reporter

-# gedcom-reporter allows the user to produce an ancestry report, in Microsoft Word (.docx) format, from a GEDCOM format file.
+Allows the user to produce an ancestry report, in Microsoft Word (.docx) format, from a GEDCOM format file.

 The report shows each family on a new page, starting with a specified family.